lucasart/c-chess-cli/README.md

 ### Sampling (advanced)

 The purpose of this feature is to the generate training data, which can be used to fit the parameters of a chess engine evaluation, otherwise known as supervised learning.
-It produces a human readable and easily parsable CSV file.

 Syntax is `-sample [freq=%f] [decay=%f] [resolve=y|n] [file=%s] [format=csv|bin]`.
 Example `-sample freq=0.25 resolve=y file=out.csv format=csv`.
  * `freq` is the sampling frequency (floating point number between `0` and `1`).
 Defaults to `1` if omitted.